richardtguy/ibeacon/README.md

 ###class ibeacon.PresenceSensor()
 The `PresenceSensor` class provides a simple API to query whether the house is currently occupied, based on whether advertisement packets have recently been received from registered iBeacons associated with each member of the household.
 The `query()` method returns `True` if the house is occupied (i.e. if any of the registered beacons are present), or `False` if none of the registered beacons have been detected for longer than the specified timeout.

 In addition, callback functions `PresenceSensor.last-one-out` and `PresenceSensor.first-one-in` may be specified.
-When the house is occupied, PresenceSensor.last_one_out is called when none of the registered beacons have been detected for longer than the specified timeout, and the first-one-in callback is called immediateely when the first regoistered beacon is subsequently detected.
+When the house is occupied, PresenceSensor.last_one_out is called when none of the registered beacons have been detected for longer than the specified timeout, and the first-one-in callback is called immediateely when the first registered beacon is subsequently detected.

 ####ibeacon.PresenceSensor.query()